bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Important Considerations - CSS vs JavaScript Animations" alt="Important Considerations - CSS vs JavaScript Animations." />

-We&apos;ll be looking at how to use the effects library that&apos;s built into
+<p>We&apos;ll be looking at how to use the effects library that&apos;s built into
 <b>jQuery</b>.
 But there&apos;s some important things to understand about
 animation in JavaScript versus animation in <b>CSS</b>.
 Generally, it&apos;s better to do animation in <b>CSS</b> if at all possible.
 When the animation is done in <b>CSS</b>, the computer&apos;s <b>GPU</b> can be used to help with the processing of the animation, that will make the animation smoother and more efficient.
-You&apos;ll particularly notice this on phones, especially older phones.
+You&apos;ll particularly notice this on phones, especially older phones.</p>

-However, the effects library in <b>jQuery</b> is really easy to use, and for something minor or if you need something really quick, it can be a great option.
+<p>However, the effects library in <b>jQuery</b> is really easy to use, and
+for something minor or if you need something really quick, it can be a great option.
 In this particular lesson, we&apos;ll be looking at how to use the effects library in <b>jQuery</b>.
-I have some example files that you can download and when you open them up, they look nice.
+I have some example files that you can download and when you open them up, they look nice.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 140. hide, show, toggle blue box (85) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">